andywilsonuk/IntegrationTestingLibraryForSqlServer/README.md

 ```

 ####Sizeable parameters
-Sizeable parameters, that is with a SqlDbType of Binary, Char, VarBinary, VarChar, NChar, NVarChar can include Size.
+Variable size parameters, that is with a SqlDbType of Binary, Char, VarBinary, VarChar, NChar, NVarChar can include Size.
 The property ```IsMaximumSize``` is a convenient way to set the column to the maximum size.
 ```C#
 var parameter = new SizeableProcedureParameter("c1", SqlDbType.NVarChar, ParameterDirection.InputOutput)